hpi-schul-cloud/resources-api-v1/generators/python_client/README.rst

     validate_resource({'title': 'hello'})

-Which results in an error that the `url` property is not present but is required.
+In this example, it results in an error that the `url` property is not present but is required.

 .. code:: Python